abhineetsharma/Simple-Array-List-implementation/Readme.txt

 Provide justification for Data Structures used in this assignment in

-Insert into the Array are complexity O(n)
+Insert into the Array if of complexity O(n)
-IndexOf uses binary search and in case of multiple occurrence of a element the index moves to wards the first occurrence of the number
-(time complexity Average case for binary search is: log n). remove uses the indexOf to search the element and remove.
+IndexOf uses binary search and in case of multiple occurrence of a element the index moves towards the first occurrence of the number (time complexity Average case for binary search is: log n). remove uses the indexOf to search the element and remove.
 -----------------------------------------------------------------------